neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/data_management.md

 Datashuttle is a neuroscience-project manager tool that simplifies building project folders and transferring data.

-Datashuttle includes tools for automated generation and transfer of project folders formatted to the SWC-BIDS specification.
+Datashuttle includes tools for automated generation and transfer of project folders formatted to the NeuroBlueprint specification.

 It also contains features to assist in data transfer, including:
 * Manage files across multiple data-collection computers by synchronising